glouppe/info8006-introduction-to-ai/lecture2.md

 - Nodes correspond to states in the state space, where the initial state is the root node.
 - Branches correspond to applicable actions, with child nodes corresponding to successors.

 For most problems, we can never actually build the whole tree.
+Yet we want to find some optimal branch!

 .center[![](figures/lec2/pacman-tree.png)]